 Over the course of my relatively short stint as a “lifestyle blogger”, one of the most frequented comments I receive – on literally almost a weekly basis – goes something along the lines of: “Your photos are amazing, your life is amazing, why are you SO amazing?!”

-Okay so while I may, or may not have, exaggerated that last little tidbit, the gist is all pretty much still there.
+Okay, so I may or may not have exaggerated that last little tidbit, but the gist is pretty much still there.
 My life appears pretty fan-freaking-tastic on Instagram.
 Now today’s article is not meant to be some “heroic” or “brave” piece where I vulnerably admit to all of you that my Insta Life is an absolute sham and in reality I just sit at home surfing Netflix day in & day out – although this does happen more often than I care to admit, & might I add, is just the BEST.
-No I am actually here to make the argument that you can in fact live or “portray” the most perfect, attainable life on Instagram while still remaining authentic.
+No, I am actually here to make the argument that you can in fact live or “portray” the most perfect, attainable life on Instagram while still remaining authentic.
 GASP!

 I am about to go on a somewhat related rant here, which I promise does add to the overall argument I am attempting to make – it’s in regards to one of the words I just mentioned: “authentic”.

 The hot topic these days, as I’m sure you’re more than well aware, seems to focus on Instagram and how it really isn’t a true reflection of reality.
 While I do on some level agree with this sentiment, I feel as though we’ve now become overly hypersensitive to this particular matter.
 I mean, it’s unapologetically shoved down our throats on almost a daily basis.
 To the point where my feed is littered with an endless stream of various Instafamous Celebs posting photos in declaration of their true ?authentic selves?.
 I’d love to find out how many people save their stories through apps like storiesig so they can stare in awe at their posts; i imagine the figures are staggeringly high.